What Is "360-Degree Feedback" and How Do You Use It?

 Setting goals for 360-degree feedback is really important because the choices you make here determine how effective this assessment tool will be.
 You might find yourself wondering why it's totally necessary to set clear, precise goals right from the start.

-Here's what I think: when your goals are well-defined, the feedback process aligns perfectly with individual development and broader organizational goals, like boosting leadership skills or creating a continuous improvement culture.
-If we use the S.M.A.R.T. goals template:
+Here's what I think: When your goals are well-defined, the feedback process aligns perfectly with both individual development and broader organizational goals, such as boosting leadership skills or fostering a continuous improvement culture.

 Let's talk about the specifics of your 360-degree feedback goals.
 Are they complete enough to find what you're actually trying to achieve?
 To give you a little more context, instead of a large goal like "improve leadership skills," why not narrow it down to something more targeted, like "enhance conflict resolution abilities among mid-level managers"?
 This strategy fine-tunes the feedback and shapes the activities that follow to develop these specific skills.

 Are your goals measurable?
 Well, it's pretty important to quantify them to track any progress.
-To give you an example, if you're trying to help with conflict resolution, you might measure success by noting a reduction in team disputes each quarter.
+For example, if you're trying to help with conflict resolution, you might measure success by noting a reduction in team disputes each quarter.
 Seeing measurable results lets you directly observe the change in your feedback process.

-Then, think about if your goals are achievable.
+Then, think about whether your goals are achievable.
 Setting the bar too high can really be a recipe for disappointment.
-It's super important to make sure your goals are reasonable, especially when you think about your resources and timeframe.
-Ask yourself if the mid-level managers have the tools and training they need to help with their conflict resolution skills.
+It's super important to make sure your goals are reasonable, especially given your resources and timeframe.
+Ask yourself whether mid-level managers have the tools and training they need to improve their conflict-resolution skills.
 This consideration keeps expectations reasonable and promotes a culture of growth.

 Also, your goals should be relevant.
-They need to be closely tied to the individual's latest part and responsibilities.
-Feedback that doesn't align with their day-to-day duties will be impractical – it's unlikely to be applied at all.
+They need to be closely tied to the individual's latest position and responsibilities.
+Feedback that doesn't align with their day-to-day duties will be impractical – it's unlikely to be applied.

 Lastly, make sure your goals are timed well.
 Creating clear deadlines creates accountability and brings a sense of urgency, spurring people into action.
 Just to paint a clearer picture: you're trying to help with conflict resolution skills within six months, which sets a definitive timeline for everyone involved.